Analog-Labs/timechain/docs/validator.md

 TODO
 we may have the different frontend for Analog validator to stake.

-## Rosetta service
+## Connector service
-To interact with external chain, the chronicle worker needs to connect to Rosetta service.
-You can run your own Rosetta or connect to the entry point provided by Analog.
+Connector is a Rust-based package that implements Coinbase’s Rosetta API.
+The chronicle worker uses it to interact with external chain.
+You can run your own Connector or service provided by Analog.
+For validator, you need three arguments to start the node.
+- connector-url
+- connector-blockchain
+- connector-network

+### Run your own Connector
+You can follow the [Connector instruction](https://github.com/Analog-Labs/chain-connectors#readme).

 ## start the validator